tonyOgbonna/crypto-research-experiment/README.md

 # crypto-research-experiment
 Crypto Research: A learning experiment on AI Agent Swarm implementation and AI frameworks evaluation.

-Under the hood this is an organised fairly extensive **experimentation, learning and mastery journey** into the worlds of AI development, AI autonomy, AI agent swarm, AI application development frameworks, Python programming, among other things.
+Under the hood this is an organised **experimentation, learning and mastery journey** into the worlds of AI development, AI autonomy, AI agent swarm, AI application development frameworks, Python programming, among other things.

 Hence there is not a certain destination to this project: the journey is the goal.
 The choice of Crypto Research here is arbitrary.
 Cryptocurrency just happens to be one of my many fields of curiosity and interest.
 And I just decided 'why not?'.
 Crypto Research is just the 'vehicle' with which I choose to embark on this journey with.
 Any other 'vehicle' would have served all the same.